Center for International Legal Studies

 Example 2: Legal Framework of International Business Transactions, 2-month course

 Some of your subject matter may be presented in special seminars or lectures independent from the general course that you teach.
 You may also be asked to visit different law school classes to give presentations.
-For example, even though you may not be a family lawyer you may be to give a short presentation in a family law class about the practice of law in the US.
+For example, even though you may not be a family lawyer you may be asked to give a short presentation in a family law class about the practice of law in the US.

 Teaching in English to Non-Native English Speakers